What you are about to read

 The 7th Arrondissement: The monumental district.
 This is where you'll find Les Invalides, the Musée d'Orsay, and, of course, the Eiffel Tower.
 The Paris that impresses.

-I. The Cradle of Paris: Île de la Cité and the Louvre
+I. The Birthplace of Paris: Île de la Cité and the Louvre

 1. Notre-Dame Cathedral in Paris: The Renaissance